 “Many predict that some of the fallout from late May’s Penguin 2.0 updates, as well as future changes in Google, may affect guest bloggers.”

 One of the most important points that DeMers makes in his article is that guest blogging campaigns are not immune to basic principles of good links.
 If you plan to guest blog, make sure the sites are ones that you truly want your own website associated with, and that Google would not penalize due to issues such as:

-5 Tips To Run a Successful Blog Campaign
+5 Tips To Run a Successful Guest Posting Campaign

 Tip #1: Consider Your Blog’s Niche Audience

 While it might be tempting to seek out those blogs that get a lot of traffic and having high search engine rankings and write for as many of them as possible, this isn’t necessarily the best approach for driving traffic to your site.
 Let’s say that you sell antique books and you write a guest article for a gardening site and another for a blog geared toward hockey players.
 Even if, by some miracle, those readers translate into visitors to your blog, the conversion rate is likely to be dismal as a majority of them will not be interested in your product.

 Instead, seek out blogs that are related in some way to your nice topic.
 Going back to the example of antique books, you would be more successful in seeking out high quality blogs on topics like classical books, authors from past eras, history or even just general blogs geared toward those who love to read and collect books.

 Tip #2: Penguin 2.0 and Linkbuilding Rules of the Road

 If there is one thing that Penguin 2.0 has taught bloggers it is that the old rules no longer apply.
 There are some things that stand out with each Google algorithm change that are good rules of the road to follow when looking for sites to blog on, because remember that these blogs will more than likely be linking back to you:

 - Some domain extensions are preferred sources of information, such as .org and .edu.